Cable Links, Annuli and Sutured Floer homology: Knot Floer homology and -cables of -space knots

+\begin{proof} Suppose $K,n$ are as in the statement of the Theorem.
+By Lemma~\ref{lem:2comps}, we have that $L$ has two components.

-Since the maximal Alexander grading is $1$ and $L$ has non-zero linking number $L$ bounds an annulus.
+Since the maximal Alexander grading is $1$ and $L$ has non-zero linking number, $L$ bounds an annulus.
 Decomposing along this annulus yields a sutured manifold with sutured Floer homology given by $\widehat{\HFK}(K'_n)$ for some knot $K'$.
-Note that $\rank(\widehat{\HFK}(K'_n))=n$ so that $K'$ is an $L$-space knot. \end{proof}
+Note that $\rank(\widehat{\HFK}(K'_n))=n$, hence $K'$ is indeed an $L$-space knot with $2g(K')-1<n$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{HFK22n}] Suppose $K$, $L$ are as in the statement of the theorem.
 Lemma~\ref{HFKLspace} implies that $L$ is given by $K'_{2,2n}$ for some $L$-space knot $K'$.
 Applying Lemma~\ref{alexanderlemma} shows that $\widehat{\HFK}(K)\cong\widehat{\HFK}(K')$, as desired. \end{proof}